-Our study was wholly based on an analysis of existing public domain health survey datasets obtained from BDHS 2014 and MICS 2012, which is freely available online with all ieridentifier information removed.
-The BDHS 2014 data was reviewed and approved by the ICF Macro Institutional Review Board and the National Research Ethics Committee of the Bangladesh Medical Research Council.
-The MICS procedures were reviewed and approved by the Bangladesh Bureau of Statistics (BBS) and UNICEF.
+Our study was wholly based on an analysis of existing public domain health survey datasets obtained from the BDHS 2014 and MICS 2012, which is freely available online with all personal identifying information removed.
+The BDHS 2014 data were reviewed and approved by the ICF Macro Institutional Review Board and the National Research Ethics Committee of the Bangladesh Medical Research Council.
+The MICS procedures were reviewed and approved by the Bangladesh Bureau of Statistics (BBS) and the UNICEF.
 Informed consent was obtained from participants while interviewing them.
 Because this study involved the analysis with secondary data conducted by a publicly available dataset that did not disclose the identity of the respondents, thus, it did not require the ethical approval of the respective institution.

 3. Results

-Descriptive analysis
+Table 1 outlines the participant characteristics as well as differences between participants with C-section and without C-section for both the data sources.
+The proportion of cesarean deliveries were 19.1% and 23.3% in MICS and BDHS data, respectively.
+From the women who had undergone a C-section had a lower prevalence (11.7%) in highest age groups (35+ years) for the MICS but in BDHS data, women with C-section delivery had lower prevalence (21%) in the lowest age groups (15-19 years).
+In the three were significant differences in region of residence, mother’s education, wealth index, BMI, place of residence between mothers with and without cesarean delivery.
+Compared to non-cesarean delivery, there were more cesarean deliveries of mothers age 20-34 (20 vs.23.9%) in MICH and BDHS data, respectively.

-Table 1 compares the distribution of mother’s and child’s characteristics separately for BDHS and MICS by different types of delivery (vaginal delivery versus C-section).
-We found 19.1% of children were born in the C-section and 80.9% of children were born in normally (vaginal delivery) orfor MICS data.
-On the other hand, orfor BDHS, children born in the C-section were 23.3% and rest were born in normal delivery.
-Women who had undergone a C-section had a lower prevalence (11.7%) in erhigher age groups (35+ years) for MICS but in BDHS data, women with C-section delivery had lower prevalence for lowest age groups (15-19 years).
-According to MICS, the highest prevalence of C-section, 20.0%, was found in the age group 24-34 years and BDHS also shows the highest prevalence (23.9%) for similar age groups.
-PPrevalence of C-section was significantly lower in Muslim than non-Muslim with the figures being 18.6% for Muslims and 25.1% for non-Muslim in MICS, but this prevalence is almost similar in BDHS, 23.1% for Muslim and 24.8% for non-Muslim.
+MICS, the highest prevalence of C-section, 20.0%, was found in the age group 24-34 years and BDHS also shows the highest prevalence (23.9%) for same age groups.
+The prevalence of C-section was significantly lower in Muslim than non-Muslim with the figures being 18.6% for Muslims and 25.1% for non-Muslim in MICS, but this prevalence is similar in BDHS, 23.1% for Muslim and 24.8% for non-Muslim.
 The highest percentages of C-section were delivered in Khulna 30.5% in MICS and 33.3% in BDHS, on the other hand, women’s lives in Barisal has the lowest percentage of C-section (10.5%) according to MICS and (10.9%) C-section delivery was conducted in Sylhet according to BDHS.
-But, according to MICS, Sylhet is the second lowest (10.8%) district where C-section delivery conducted compared to all other districts in Bangladesh.
+But, according to MICS, Sylhet is the second lowest (10.8%) division where C-section delivery conducted compared to all other divisions in Bangladesh.